-First Stop: Go to the Residence Life Office on the first floor of the ERC (Educational Resources Center) to pick up your finalized Orientation schedule.
-If you are living on-campus, you will also get your Room or Apartment Key here.
+Residence Life: Go to the Residence Life Office on the first floor of the ERC (Educational Resources Center) to pick up your room or apartment key if you are living on-campus.
+Orientation schedules will be provided.
+Office hours: 8a-4:30p.

-Clarkson ID: Go to the Campus Safety & Security Office (across from Residence Life) to get your Clarkson ID card and car registration form (if applicable).
+Student ID: Go to the Campus Safety & Security Office (across from Residence Life) to get your Clarkson ID card and car registration form.
+Office hours: 24/7.

-Mail: Proceed to the mailroom in the basement of the Student Center to pick up your mailroom key.
-Hours: 8a-1p, 1:30p-3p
+Mailbox Key: Proceed to the mailroom in the basement of the Student Center to pick up your mailbox key.
+Hours of operation: 8a-1p, 1:30p-3p.

 Email: Computer usernames and Clarkson e-mail accounts are set up in advance for all new students.
 This information was sent to the home address in mid-December.
 Students who still need this information can pick it up at the Service Center in the center of Graham Hall on the first floor.
 Please bring photo identification (student ID, driver’s license or passport).
 Office hours: 8a-5p.

 Textbooks: You can purchase and/or rent all of your textbooks at The University Bookstore, downtown, 39 Market Street or for 24/7 shopping convenience, shop online at www.clarksonshop.com.
 Please be sure to have a copy of your schedule available when shopping for your textbooks.
 To save time in-store & online, pre-register for your rental account at rental.bkstr.com.
 And remember, when you’re done with your textbooks, no matter where you bought them, we’ll buy them back!
 Hours of operation: 9a-5p